 “I think that the combination of the pandemic relief funds and the Hochul budget will definitely improve some of these infrastructure challenges, but they’re not gonna solve them wholesale,” said Bank-Muñoz.
 “We definitely need to keep fighting for more funding for CUNY so that our buildings can not just be fixed, but […] we’ve got to keep up with the times.”

 Hashmi, who is a PSC-CUNY Delegate for Brooklyn College, noted that when she was hired in 2006, morale was high.
 But after the great recession in 2008, the optimism that these issues would be addressed slowly faded.
 Consistent hikes in student tuition with no tangible improvements to facilities exacerbated the issue.

 “Some of that optimism that we will be able to sort of fix some of those things or achieve some of those changes has sort of gradually drained away,” said Hashmi.
 “We don’t even talk about things like leaks, tiles, peeling paint, broken water coolers, one stall out of three not working, because that’s just how it is.”

-She mentioned that part of the reason that optimism drained was because she and her colleagues felt their requests to the administration fell on deaf ears.
+She mentioned that part of the reason that optimism drained was that she and her colleagues felt their requests to the administration fell on deaf ears.
 This led to them pushing the “brokelyn college” hashtag.

 “We were part of starting a campaign with the hashtag ‘brokelyn college.’
 And the thing is, that got a response from the administration.
 Not because we had been saying for years that these are issues, but because suddenly there was bad publicity,” said Hashmi.
 “So if you’re going to talk about broken infrastructure, certainly the communication infrastructure, in terms of the administration’s responsiveness to student, faculty, staff needs and concerns, that is also broken.”